Japan enacts bills easing pacifist constitution's limits on military

 "The people’s revolt will continue toward the next election one way or another," said Keio University professor Yoshihide Soeya.

-(Additional reporting by Ben Blanchard in Beijing and Kiyoshi Takenaka in Tokyo,; Editing by Paul Tait, Simon Cameron-Moore and Ken Wills)
+(Additional reporting by Ben Blanchard in Beijing and Kiyoshi Takenaka in Tokyo.; Editing by Paul Tait and Simon Cameron-Moore)